Merit Badges

 Summer Camp

-Camp Royaneh offers merit badges all day every day.
-It’s is a great place for Archery and Horsemanship and other things that are hard at home.
+Camp Royaneh is a great place for things like Horsemanship and shooting sports that are difficult to earn back home.
+They also have experts in scoutcraft.
 Research ahead to see what will be offered.

 District Events